Stolz/laravel-html-tidy/README.md

 	composer require stolz/laravel-html-tidy --dev

-Then edit `config/app.php` and add the service provider within the `providers` array:
+If you are using an old version of Laravel without the package discovery feature (or if you have disabled it), then you have to manually edit `config/app.php` file and add the service provider to the `providers` array:

 	'providers' => [
-		//...
+		...
 		'Stolz\HtmlTidy\ServiceProvider',
 	],